 - You have an extensive database.
 It’s good to have a lot of customers.
 They are a source of your sales data, and your sales data is a foundation for your sales campaigns.
 However, the larger the base is, the more chaotic things get without proper organization and segmentation.
 It’s essential to break down your customers into clusters for a more comfortable, cleaner data processing and more focused campaigns.

 - You’re planning a campaign.
-Whether it’s an ad campaign or a cold email campaign, you need to be particular about your messages being sent to the right recipients.
+Whether it’s an ad campaign or a b2b drip email campaign, you need to be particular about your messages being sent to the right recipients.
 If your email doesn’t hit the spot, it goes into a bin or even a spam folder.

 - You’re expanding your services.
 Before you explore new terrain, you must be confident in your footing.
 By gathering data about your audience in advance, you’re able to outline a roadmap and calculate your every step while minimizing the risks.